craftercms/docs/source/reference/modules/deployer/index.rst

 ~~~~~~~~~~~~
 Local Target
 ~~~~~~~~~~~~
-This is the other template used by Crafter Studio when a new project is created, this template will setup a target for previewing the project.
+This is the other template used by Crafter Studio when a new project is created, this template will create a target for previewing the project.

 This target will:

 - Identify the changed files according to the local Git repository history
-- Index all project content in search
+- Index all project content in the search index
-- Rebuild Crafter Engine's site context when there are changes in configuration files or Groovy scripts
+- Rebuild Crafter Engine's site context when there are changes in the configuration files or Groovy scripts
 - Clear Crafter Engine's cache
-- Rebuild Crafter Engine's project GraphQL schema when there are changes in content-type definitions
+- Rebuild Crafter Engine's project GraphQL schema when there are changes in the content-type definitions
 - Send email notifications if enabled

 **Parameters**